ansible/awx/docs/multi_credential_assignment.md

 ===========================

-awx has added support for assigning zero or more credentials to a JobTemplate via a singular, unified interface.
+awx has added support for assigning zero or more credentials to JobTemplates and InventoryUpdates via a singular, unified interface.

 Background
 ----------